harvard-nrg/python-workshop/docs/formats.md

 ```

 #### reading pixel data

-To read the DICOM pixel data as a series of bytes, you can access the
+To read the raw DICOM pixel data as a series of bytes, you can access the
 `PixelData` property

 ```python
 pixels = ds.PixelData
 ```

-To receive the pixel data as a more useful `numpy` array, use the `pixel_array`
+To receive the pixel data in a more useful `numpy` array format, use the
-property
+`pixel_array` property

 ```python
 pixels = ds.pixel_array
 ```

 #### visualizing pixel data
 Let's take a look at
 [matplotlib](https://matplotlib.org/)
 to visualize DICOM pixel data.
 First, you need to install `matplotlib`